aigerabae/gwas_real_data/README.md

-This is a pipeline for GWAS study using 300 Kazakh genomes.
+This is a methods section for GWAS study using 300 Kazakh genomes.

 **I) Information about sequencing**
 1) 296 Samples, 766221 SNPs were genotyped